Running a discovery kick-off workshop

 Managing the session

 During the session, most people will be happy to talk – this is something they’re interested in and know loads about.
-So you’ll need to manage the session closely to make sure you get through all the questions in a reasonable amount of time.
+You’ll need to manage the amount of discussion to make sure you get through all the questions in a reasonable amount of time.

 The questions and workshop format are good for uncovering different opinions, conflicting objectives, unrealistic expectations, etc. It’s good to note those things during the session so everyone knows there are different viewpoints.
 But don’t make a big deal of it and derail your own meeting.
 It’s a discovery and part of the point is to identify those differences and help resolve them into something more coherent.